 (Drivebycuriosity) - Contemporary art is full of surprises and the market is booming.
 Skate's Art Market Research reports, that paintings by Andy Warhol, Gerhard Richter, Francis Bacon and other top stars sold at auctions worldwide for more than $50 billion dollars (artnews).
 It seems that the one percent is pouring large parts of their wealth into contemporary art.

 The book "The Supermodel and the Brillo Box: Back Stories and Peculiar Economics from the World of Contemporary Art" by Don Thompson describes this world (amazon).
 I learned a lot there, but I also had much fun.
-The book is written in an amusing style and it is spiced with a lot of facts and funny anectodes.
+The book is written in an amusing style and it is spiced with a lot of facts and funny anecdotes.

 The author, who calls himself an economist and contemporary art enthusiast, describes precisely the world of art collectors, artists, auction houses and galleries.
 Thompson sees the universe of contemporary art through the lens of a market economist, "puzzled by the alchemy that causes a Warhol to be valued at $63 million rather than $5 million or even $100,000."
-In this book he explains the peculiar economy of the art market, illustrated with a lot of sucess stories and flops.
+In this book he explains the peculiar economy of the art market, illustrated with a lot of success stories and flops.

 What is driving the market?
 "Beautiful or not, the central characteristic of twenty-first-century contemporary art is that traditional artists skills of composition and coloration have become secondary to originality, innovation, and shock-hovwever achieved", says Thompson.